drugparadigm/SiaRNA/README.md

 ## Running the Code

 You can perform inference on the model by running `infer.py`.
-We have included sample files, mRNA.fa and siRNA.fa, in the current directory for testing.
+We have included sample files, mRNA.fa and siRNA.fa for sample inference.

 The script requires three arguments: a request ID, the path to the mRNA FASTA file, and the path to the siRNA FASTA file.